bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Slider ul last, animate left easeInQuad." />
 </p>

-If we come back up here to here, it&apos;s moving it from this left corner of the window into its space here.
+<p>If we come back up here to here, it&apos;s moving it from this left corner
+of the window into its space here.
 So that&apos;s going to put that into the correct place, whereas the second one is going to move from this space all the way out, so that at this point, it&apos;s at minus 2000 pixels,